Pull subscriptions to CREODIAS EODATA catalogue

 Basic information about pull subscriptions

-Pull subscription creates a queue in which your notifications will appear as new products are being published.
-This queue is stored on the API servers.
+Pull subscription creates a queue in which your notifications will appear.
+Each of these notifications will announce an event occuring in the catalogue which fits the criteria specified during the creation of that subscription.
+This queue is stored on API servers.

-The contents of the queue can be viewed by sending a HTTP request and will be returned as JSON.
+Full or partial contents of that queue (depending on the circumstances) can be viewed by sending a HTTP request - it will be returned as JSON.

-To remove a notification from that queue, you need to ACK (acknowledge) it.
-It is done by sending another HTTP request.
-Such a request will remove all notifications that came chronologically before that notification as well.
+To remove a notification from the queue, you must acknowledge (ACK) it by sending an HTTP request.
+This request will also clear all notifications that were received chronologically before it.

 Pull subscription entity description